9 Fun Things to Do During a Heat Wave

 There's nothing little kids love more than to hole up in a cozy fort.
 Of course, in the raging heat, they'll want something less stifling.
 Try an AirFort!
 Made out of a breathable polyester fabric, you just attach the thing to a box fan, and it inflates into a spacious tent that hovers above the floor.
 It's super cool for an indoor camp-out or just some imaginative fort play.

 Steamy heat wave weather opens up pores and makes for more sweat, which can often create more skin problems like acne.
-Since you’re staying in, take the opportunity to give yourself the pampering treatment with a purifying clay mask.
-While it sets, you can stay refreshed by draping a cooling towel around your head or neck.
-You may also want to make a pitcher of spa-style water with slices of cucumber and lemon for the full effect.
+Since you're staying in, take the opportunity to give yourself the pampering treatment with a purifying clay mask.
+While it sets, you can stay refreshed by draping a cool towel over your face.